cunnie/writings/i_am_become_forever.md

 "She couldn't tell you — she had to get clearance, too.
 Even when she got clearance they wouldn't tell her anything about the project.
-I could only talk in generalities. «They want me to perform an untested procedure on another human being that will most likely leave him with permanent brain damage, possibly kill him.» She said that I was in my rights to refuse; in fact, anything other than refusing would constitute criminal negligence, and expose me and the company to criminal prosecution."
+I could only talk in generalities.
+'They want me to perform an untested procedure on another human being that will most likely leave him with permanent brain damage, possibly kill him.'
+She said that I was in my rights to refuse; in fact, anything other than refusing would constitute criminal negligence, and expose me and the company to criminal prosecution."